 New Farmer poses as a historical document and seems to reiterate the success story of the Green Revolution: genetic manipulation results in new crop varieties which result in bigger and better harvests.
 As the story unfolds however, there are cracks.
 The images hover just slightly beyond believability until finally turning absurd.
 They are not documentary photographs from the 1960s as the pamphlet suggests, but AI-generated images.
 The story itself, while bearing some resemblance to actual events, is also made up: This alternative version doesn’t end in the giant fields of monocultures that surround us today, but instead brings about oversized vegetables.

-With absurdity and humour, New Farmer questions the dominant narrative of the Green Revolution and aims to highlight our oversimplification of nature, inviting viewers to take a critical look at our place within the biosphere and the ripple effects of our actions.
+With absurdity and humour, New Farmer questions the dominant narrative of the Green Revolution and aims to highlight our techno-optimism and oversimplification of nature, inviting viewers to take a critical look at our place within the biosphere and the ripple effects of our actions.